How to Start an LLC in Utah

 For more information on operating agreements, read our Utah LLC operating agreement guide.

-Step 5: Get a Utah LLC EIN
+Step 5: Get an EIN for Your Utah LLC

 You can get an Employer Identification Number (EIN) from the IRS for free.
-It is used to identify a business entity and keep track of a business’s tax reporting.
+It is used to identify business entities and keep track of businesses’ tax reporting.
 It is essentially a Social Security number (SSN) for the company.

 Why do I need an EIN?
 An EIN number is required for the following: